+Now take some transition~$E \rightarrow E'$ on a cycle within $\cC$.
+By item~$(1)$ of \prref{lem:sntrans}, this transition is then labeled by a substitution $\tau$ defined by $X \mapsto \alpha X$ for some $X \in \cX$ and~$\alpha \in \Omega$.
+We first note that if~$X$ does not occur in~$E$, then~$E$ is nicely balanced with regard to $X$ since~$\abs{L_{\mu, X}} = \infty$ by item~$(4)$ of the same lemma.
+Otherwise, by \prref{lem:playground}, the variable~$X$ is a player and we may assume it to be unbalanced by the observation in the first paragraph.

+Following the substitution~$\tau$, the side not containing~$X$ decreases in length, which can only happen finitely many times.
+Thus, following the cycle, we must at some point encounter a transition~$F \rightarrow F'$ labeled~$Y \mapsto XY$; here~$Y \in \cX \sm \os{X}$ is another variable and moreover, by the same arguments, an unbalanced player.
+This substitution makes~$X$ balanced in~$F'$, so, in order to return to our starting point~$E$, it must become unbalanced once again.
+However, the only way for a balanced player to become unbalanced, is if it occurs at the beginning of one of the sides as a balanced player.
+This completes the proof. \end{proof}

-Letting now $E$ be any quadratic equation with infinitely many solutions, \prref{prop:matiya} tells us that $\cA(E)$ contains some nontrivial connected component.
-Using this and \prref{thm:cycle}, we can reduce $E$ to a solvable nicely balanced equation.
-By combining this with \prref{lem:nice}, we deduce our main result, which is stated as \prref{thm:main} in the introduction.
+Letting now $E$ be any quadratic equation with infinitely many solutions, \prref{prop:matiya} tells us that $\cA(E)$ contains some nontrivial strongly connected component.
+Using \prref{lem:cycle}, we can then reduce $E$ to a solvable, nicely balanced equation.
+Using \prref{lem:nice}, we finally deduce our main result, which is stated as \prref{thm:main} in the introduction.

-\begin{corollary} Let $(U = V, \mu)$ be a quadratic equation with regular constraints in a semigroup from \pv{DLG}.
-Then $(U = V, \mu)$ has infinitely many solutions if and only if $\exp(U = V, \mu) = \infty$. \end{corollary}
+\begin{theorem} Let $(U = V, \mu)$ be a quadratic equation with regular constraints in a semigroup from \pv{DLG}.
+Then $(U = V, \mu)$ has infinitely many solutions if and only if $\exp(U = V, \mu) = \infty$. \end{theorem}